 - Next, you need to apply for a driver’s license.
 To do so, you need to contact the Ministry of Transportation of Ontario (MTO) to set up an appointment, pay the fee, and then show up at the DriveTest Centre or Travel Point for your knowledge test and road test.

 - You also need to change the address in all your official services and documents.
 Fortunately enough, you don’t have to notify all the relevant private and public organizations individually.
-Instead, you can use MovingWaldo, Canada’s leading app for address changes.
-It is a completely free service that can inform all the relevant organizations about your address change simultaneously, so you don’t have to.
+Instead, you can use MovingWaldo, Canada’s leading platform for address changes.
+It is a completely free service that can inform multiple organizations about your address change simultaneously, so you don’t have to.

 - If you’re coming from outside Canada, you’ll also need to get a local cell phone plan.
 More on that later.

 2. Life in Ontario, Where Should I Live?

 Where should I live in Ontario?

 Ontario is the most populous province in all of Canada.
 That’s because people from all over the world flock to Ontario because of the cultural value of its big cities and its thriving economy.
 The following are the best cities to live in Ontario:

 - Ottawa: The Capital city of Canada, Ottawa has an incredibly low unemployment rate of 4.6% and a strong median income of $91,000.
 It has also been labeled the best place to live in Canada with a low crime rate.

 - Toronto: Toronto, the capital of Ontario, is one of the world’s most famous metropolitan cities.
 It is also one of Canada’s most multicultural cities, with 49% of the population belonging to visible minorities.
 Toronto is widely considered to be the cultural center of Canada.
 In addition, Toronto is such a large city with a population of 2.9 million that you should look into the best neighbourhoods before you settle down.